m-tanaka-unsw/drift-dispersal-facultative-parthenogenesis/README.md

 # drift-dispersal-facultative-parthenogenesis
-Code for "Drift and dispersal hinder the evolution of facultative asexual reproduction"
+R script for figures in "Drift and dispersal hinder the evolution of facultative asexual reproduction" by Mark Tanaka and Russell Bonduriansky